Idiom Study

 -

-Meaning: as stated by.
-Example: According to Sarah they’re not getting on very well at the moment.
-Read more: https://www.theidioms.com/according-to/ #accordingto #idioms #englishidioms #idiomsandphrases #phrasalverbs #dailyenglish #commonphrases #sayings #slang #proverbs #englishgrammar #vocabulary #englishvocabulary #grammartips #wordoftheday #learnvocabulary #ESL #EFL #TESOL #IELTS #TOEFL #englishlearning #learnenglish #englishteacher #studyenglish #englishlanguage #englishlesson #englishclass #improveenglishhttps://www.theidioms.com/according-to/?utm_source=dlvr.it&utm_medium=wordpress Continue reading
+Meaning: to experience a lot of problems in a period of your life.
+Example: Andy’s going through a rough patch at the moment – his wife wants a divorce.
+Read more: https://www.theidioms.com/go-through-a-rough-patch/ #gothrougharoughpatch #idioms #englishidioms #idiomsandphrases #phrasalverbs #dailyenglish #commonphrases #sayings #slang #proverbs #englishgrammar #vocabulary #englishvocabulary #grammartips #wordoftheday #learnvocabulary #ESL #EFL #TESOL #IELTS #TOEFL #englishlearning #learnenglish… Continue reading

 -

-Meaning: said to mean that it is very difficult to teach someone new skills or to change someone’s habits or character.
-Read more: https://www.theidioms.com/you-cant-teach-an-old-dog-new-tricks/ #youcantteachanolddognewtricks #idioms #englishidioms #idiomsandphrases #phrasalverbs #dailyenglish #commonphrases #sayings #slang #proverbs #englishgrammar #vocabulary #englishvocabulary #grammartips #wordoftheday #learnvocabulary #ESL #EFL #TESOL #IELTS #TOEFL #englishlearning #learnenglish #englishteacher #studyenglish #englishlanguage #englishlesson #englishclass #improveenglishhttps://www.theidioms.com/you-cant-teach-an-old-dog-new-tricks/?utm_source=dlvr.it&utm_medium=wordpress Continue reading
+Meaning: If a group of people are baying for blood, they want someone to be hurt or punished.
+Example: By now the crowd was baying for blood.
+Read more: https://www.theidioms.com/bay-for-blood/ #bayforblood #idioms #englishidioms #idiomsandphrases #phrasalverbs #dailyenglish #commonphrases #sayings #slang #proverbs #englishgrammar #vocabulary #englishvocabulary #grammartips #wordoftheday #learnvocabulary #ESL #EFL #TESOL #IELTS #TOEFL #englishlearning #learnenglish #englishteacher #studyenglish… Continue reading

 -

-Meaning: acting together with others for an illegal or dishonest purpose.
-Example: A banker and a government minister were in cahoots over a property deal.
-Read more: https://www.theidioms.com/in-cahoots/ #incahoots #idioms #englishidioms #idiomsandphrases #phrasalverbs #dailyenglish #commonphrases #sayings #slang #proverbs #englishgrammar #vocabulary #englishvocabulary #grammartips #wordoftheday #learnvocabulary #ESL #EFL #TESOL #IELTS #TOEFL #englishlearning #learnenglish #englishteacher #studyenglish #englishlanguage #englishlesson… Continue reading
+Meaning: a person who says or does something that stops other people enjoying themselves.
+Read more: https://www.theidioms.com/wet-blanket/ #wetblanket #idioms #englishidioms #idiomsandphrases #phrasalverbs #dailyenglish #commonphrases #sayings #slang #proverbs #englishgrammar #vocabulary #englishvocabulary #grammartips #wordoftheday #learnvocabulary #ESL #EFL #TESOL #IELTS #TOEFL #englishlearning #learnenglish #englishteacher #studyenglish #englishlanguage #englishlesson #englishclass #improveenglishhttps://www.theidioms.com/wet-blanket/?utm_source=dlvr.it&utm_medium=wordpress Continue reading

 -